 Since moving to Florida in 2002, we’ve enjoyed exploring the sunshine state.
 One of the spots we wanted to visit was St. Augustine so last week my husband & I planned a day trip there.

-Things To Do In St. Augustine
+Day Trip To St. Augustine

 Did you know St. Augustine was founded in 1565 and is the oldest established city in the US?
 St. Augustine became part of the USA in 1819 and became the capital of the Florida Territory until 1824.
 This historic city serves as the headquarters for the Florida National Guard.

 We started the day early since we had a two hour ride ahead of us.
 It was a beautiful morning with hardly any traffic along State Road 20.

 When we got to St. Augustine we decided to start with lunch and there are dozens of great restaurants in the downtown area.
 We chose New Orleans-inspired Harry’s Seafood Bar and Grille, which overlooks the beautiful Matanzas Bay.
 I had the grilled Mahi Burger with fresh cole slaw and it was juicy and delicious!

 Billy ordered the Bacon Jam Burger.
 The burger is topped with their signature sweet and smoky bacon jam, which my husband fell in love with.
 He’s going to try to re-create it at home.

 After lunch we spent a few minutes watching the sailboats in Matanzas Bay before heading to the St. Augustine Lighthouse.